vaibhavhedaoo/Namaste-React/README.md

 - Actual DOM is the list of tag, **Virtual DOM is the representation of actual DOM in the form of object**.
 - Diff algorithem, finds out the difference between 2 virtual dom previuos virtual DOM and latest virtual DOM

+## useContext() Hook
+- you can access the context data in the components using the useContext hook, refer chapter 11 for the details and the scenario

 # Episode-06 | Exploring the World
 ## Monolith vs Micro Service
 - In this chapter we are going to dicuss monolith vs micro service arch., fetch data dynamically and populate